Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 an account then make sure you have [identified](/guides/registration#logging-in) to it.

+## I have a cloak, but I still see my IP address in `/whois`!

+The output you receive from commands is not indicative of the output others receive from those same commands.
+The line that contains your IP address is not shown for other users.
+You can confirm this for yourself by launching [the webchat](https://web.libera.chat) and `/whois`-ing your primary connection from the webchat.

 ## How do I get unbanned or unquieted?

 If you have been banned from or quieted in a channel, you will need to resolve the issue with the people who run the channel.
 If you cannot remember who banned or quieted you, there are a few options.

+Some channels have `-ops` channels where the operators of the channel are available for ban appeals and other discussion about channel management.
+For example, a channel named `#example` might have an `#example-ops` channel.
+It is a common courtesy not to idle in such channels out of respect for the privacy of others who might join after you.
+Please note that some channels, like `#libera`, have `-ops` channels that are private.
+If attempting to join an `-ops` channel gives you an error that you must be invited, the channel is probably not meant for appeals.

-You can try to find your ban/quiet, and the operator who set it, by viewing the ban and quiet lists for the channel (this may output a lot of lines):
+You can try to find your ban/quiet and the operator who set it by viewing the ban and quiet lists for the channel (this may output a lot of lines):

 ```irc
 /mode #channelname bq
 ```

-If that is too overwhelming, or if `PUBACL` (public access control lists) is off, or if all the bans are attributed to Libera.Chat domains, you can instead try to
-[find out who runs the channel](faq#how-to-find-out-who-runs-a-channel).
+If that is too overwhelming, or if the ChanServ `PUBACL` setting (public access control lists) is off, you can instead try to [find out who runs the channel](faq#how-to-find-out-who-runs-a-channel).

 Remember, channel ops are **not** obligated to negotiate with you, and evading bans (sneaking back in) usually makes the matter worse.
+In fact, intentionally evading channel bans is often grounds for removal from the network.

 Asking network staff will not work as we **will not** override a ban or quiet set by a channel operator, and will not reveal information that is private.
 We